Acceptable Use of Information Technology Resources

 - Any access or use of the university's electronic resources, including the university Internet connections, from a computer, device or other system not controlled or maintained by the University.

 - Access to the university computing resources from personal equipment is covered under this policy.

 Reason for Policy

 Gonzaga information technology (IT) resources are provided to support the mission and operations of Gonzaga University.
 This policy is established to make users (see Section C, Definitions) of Gonzaga University’s IT resources (see Definitions), aware of their privileges and responsibilities related to those resources.
 IT resources are provided or allowed to interact with university systems solely in order to enable the university to fulfill its academic, service, and administrative purposes, and they must be used in a manner supportive of a productive work environment and consistent with the law, Gonzaga University’s Mission Statement, and other institutional policies.

-Users should have no expectation of privacy in their use of university IT resources.
-The university and IT personnel may engage in activities authorized by this policy, as needed, to ensure that any use is consistent with this policy.
+Gonzaga recognizes the value of privacy as a condition for academic freedom and the benefits that privacy and autonomy bring to the individual, to groups, and to the culture of the institution.
+When involving the acceptable use of university IT resources, IT personnel may engage in activities authorized by this policy, respectful of and consistent with the requirements for academic freedom expressed in the Faculty Handbook and to community members’ professional and legal obligations to protect others’ information, to ensure that any use is consistent with this policy.
 Users of IT resources are urged to review and understand the contents of this policy.

 All users of Gonzaga University's IT resources are expected to conform to the following responsibilities: